orrmb/Kubernetes-manifests/ArgoCD/README.md

 2. Manualy-

-    1. In ArgoCD dashboard click Application
+    1. In ArgoCD dashboard click _Application_
-    2. click NEW APP
+    2. click _NEW APP_
     3. Enter the Application Name,Project Name, SYNC Policy(e.g Automatic), Your Repo URL, Some Cluster, Namespace and more...
-    4. We can edit with yaml this paramets
+    4. We can edit with yaml this parameters

     ![alt text](Pic/image-3.png)
     ![alt text](Pic/image-4.png)